Are You Ready for Black Friday? 10 Steps Experts Say You Should Take Now

 2. Use a Credit Card With Price Protection

-“Buy it now at the higher price, then submit a Price Rewind request for it,” suggests Rebecca Lehmann, content marketing manager for Brad’s Deals.
+“Buy it now at the higher price, then submit a Price Rewind request for it,” Rebecca Lehmann, director of content for Brad’s Deals, suggested.
 “The credit card company should actually refund the difference.”

 This tactic won’t work for every purchase, though.

-“I would be very wary of doing it with electronics though — anything with a serial number,” she warns.
+“I would be very wary of doing it with electronics though — anything with a serial number,” she warned.

 “Black Friday items tend to have different serial numbers … [but with] a particular toy that’s going to sell out, you have a really good shot at it.”